-The Golden Tower was the starting and ending point for trade to the New World.
-For century's part of the city's fortifications, it came with a heavy chain draped across the river to protect the harbor.
-In the 16th century, Sevilla's Golden Age was powered by New World riches.
+The Golden Tower was the starting and ending point for trade with the New World.
+For centuries part of the city’s fortifications, it came with a heavy chain draped across the river to protect the harbor.
+In the 16th century, Sevilla’s Golden Age was powered by New World riches.

-In the 17th century, all that money made the city an center of arts and culture.
-In the 18th century — as its harbor silted up and the Spanish empire crumbled — Sevilla's power faded, and in the 19th century, the once-powerful-now-quaint Sevilla became an important stop on the Romantic-era "Grand Tour of Europe."
+In the 17th century, all that money made the city an important center of arts and culture.
+In the 18th century — as its harbor silted up and the Spanish empire crumbled — Sevilla’s power faded.
+And in the 19th century, the once-powerful-now-quaint Sevilla became an important stop on the Romantic-era “Grand Tour of Europe.”

-In the twentieth century, 1992 to be exact, Sevilla hosted a World's Fair that left the city with today's striking 21st-century infrastructure: dramatic bridges, a sleek new train system, and even a new airport.
-Today, with 700,000 people, it's Spain's fourth-largest city...an exuberant Andalucían capital.
+In the 20th century, 1992 to be exact, Sevilla hosted a World’s Fair that left the city with today’s striking 21st-century infrastructure: dramatic bridges, a sleek new train system, and even a new airport.
+Today, with 700,000 people, it’s Spain’s fourth-largest city…an exuberant Andalusian capital.